sivakar94/Data_Engineering_Capstone/README.md

 ##### PROJECT SUMMARY:
-The objective of this project was to create an Elt pipeline for I94 immigration, global land temperatures and happiness and Human development index datsets to form an analytics database on immigration events.
+The purpose of this project to create an open analytical database for consumption by US Government so they are able to understand immigration patterns.

 A use case for this analytics database is to find immigration patterns for the US immigration department.